Psalm 137 – The Mournful Song of the Exiles

 a.
 By the rivers of Babylon: This song of the exile puts us on the shore of one of Babylon’s mighty rivers, likely the Euphrates.
 Judea and the whole of Israel had no mighty river comparable to the Euphrates, so it would certainly make an impression upon the forced refugee from Judea to Babylonia.

-iii.
-Horne put this sense of mourning into the mouth of a repentant one: “O Lord, I am an Israelite, exiled by my sins from thy holy city, and left here to mourn in this Babylon, the land of my captivity.
+ii.
+Based on verse 1, Horne suggested this cry of mourning from a repentant one: “O Lord, I am an Israelite, exiled by my sins from thy holy city, and left here to mourn in this Babylon, the land of my captivity.
 Here I dwell in sorrow, by these transient waters, musing on the restless and unstable nature of earthly pleasures.”

-· They wept for the death of so many loved ones.
+· They wept over the death of so many loved ones.

-· They wept for the loss of almost everything they owned.
+· They wept over the loss of almost everything they owned.

-· They wept for the destroyed city of Jerusalem and her great temple.
+· They wept over the destroyed city of Jerusalem and her great temple.

-· They wept for the agony of a forced march from Judea to Babylon.
+· They wept over the agony of a forced march from Judea to Babylon.

-· They wept for the cruelty of their captors.
+· They wept over the cruelty of their captors.

-· They wept for the loss of such a pleasant and blessed past.
+· They wept over the loss of such a pleasant and blessed past.

-· They wept for the forced captivity of their present.
+· They wept over the forced captivity of their present.

-· They wept for the bleak nature of their future.
+· They wept over the bleak nature of their future.

-· They wept tor their sin that invited such judgment from God.
+· They wept over their sin that invited such judgment from God.

 i.
 “The English words are sad, even mournful, but the words have an even sadder sound in the Hebrew language.
 Verses 1-3, which lead up to and explain the pathetic question of verse 4, repeat nine times the pronoun ending nu (meaning ‘we’ or ‘our’), which sounds mournful.
 It is like crying ‘ohhh’ or ‘woe’ repeatedly.”
 (Boice)

 c.
 We hung our harps upon the willows: The singer used poetic liberty to present a striking scene.
-On the shores of the great river were large willow trees, and because there was no song left in these captives, they hung their harps on those willow trees.
+Large willow trees grew on the shores of the great river, and because there were no songs left in these captives, they hung their harps on those willow trees.

 i.
 “Many singers were carried captives: Ezra 2:41.
 These would of course take their instruments with them.”
 (Horne)